-Witches, Witch-Hunters and Scholars in Early Modern Europe
+Witches, Witch-Hunters and Scholars in

+Early Modern Europe

-0.5 unit Prerequisite: 1.0 unit of 2000 level history or permission of the instructor
+Prerequisite: 1.0 unit of history at any level or permission of the instructor

 An examination of the clash of beliefs and worldviews in early modern Europe through the study of two key historical developments: the persecution and trial of thousands of people, most of them women, for witchcraft in both Catholic and Protestant Europe and the rise of modern science.
 Note: Students who have received credit for HIST 3313 may not take this course for credit.